home-assistant/developers.home-assistant/docs/asyncio_blocking_operations.md

 #### write_bytes

-`write_bytes` does blocking disk I/O and should be run in the executor with the standard methods above.
+`pathlib.Path.write_bytes` does blocking disk I/O and should be run in the executor with the standard methods above.

 #### write_text

-`write_text` does blocking disk I/O and should be run in the executor with the standard methods above.
+`pathlib.Path.write_text` does blocking disk I/O and should be run in the executor with the standard methods above.

 #### read_bytes

-`read_bytes` does blocking disk I/O and should be run in the executor with the standard methods above.
+`pathlib.Path.read_bytes` does blocking disk I/O and should be run in the executor with the standard methods above.

 #### read_text

-`read_text` does blocking disk I/O and should be run in the executor with the standard methods above.
+`pathlib.Path.read_text` does blocking disk I/O and should be run in the executor with the standard methods above.

 #### load_default_certs